steventopper/TransRot/README.md

 - **-c / --config**: The filepath following this identifier will be used in the place of `config.txt`.
 - **-d / --dbase**: The filepath following this identifier will be used in the place of `dbase.txt`.
 - **-i / --input**: The filepath following this identifier will be used in the place of `Input.xyz`.
 This option can only be included when ['Use Input.xyz'](#use-input) is true.
+- **-p / --params**: The filepath following this identifier will be used in the place of `interaction_params.txt`.
+This option can only be included when ['Choose All Interaction Parameters'](#choose-params) is true.
 - **-o / --output**: The path following this identifier should be the location of a directory.
 The output of the current run of TransRot will be generated in a subfolder of the folder specified here.
 Defaults to `.` (same directory as Transrot.jar)

 ## How to customize run parameters